Plugin Development

 Publishing the Plugin

-A plugin is a Docker image, so publishing a plugin means pushing the image to an image registry.
+A plugin is a Docker image — publishing a plugin means publishing the image.

-You can publish to the built-in Artifact Registry of Cloud Native Build.
+You can publish to the built-in Artifact Registry of Cloud Native Build, or to Docker Hub for global availability.

 Pushing the Image